madihanazim/Lab-7/README.md

 User Stories:

-a.User can create a new account
-b.
-User can login
-c.User put some berief intoduction about him/herself d.User can search for other users e.User can like a photo f.User can follow/unfollow another user e.User can view a feed of photos f.Unlike Tinder, people swipe right or left to meet people online base on their profile and photo.
+a.User can create a new account b.User can login c.User put some berief intoduction about him/herself d.User can search for other users e.User can like a photo f.User can follow/unfollow another user e.User can view a feed of photos f.Unlike Tinder, people swipe right or left to meet people online base on their profile and photo.

 Optional Nice-to-have Stories

 a.User can post a new photo to their feed b.User can add a comment to a photo c.User can tap a photo to view a more detailed photo screen with comments d.User can see trending photos e.User can search for photos by a hashtag f.User can see notifications when their photo is liked or they are followed g.User can see their profile page with their photos h.User can see a list of their followers i.User can see a list of their following j.User can view other user’s profiles and see their photo feed

 Screen Archetypes: